nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/goto_chart.rst.txt

     <div id="goto/espn_v_dashboard_modern_at_home_min_at_bucks_401705718" class="nbacd-chart"></div>

 This now is further away from the ESPN model, but for all practical purposes tells the same story.
-Here, the dashboard model is giving a bigger advantage to the home team, it appears but again exact comparisons are not possible due to the closed nature of the model (nor would I attempt to understand it even if I had the source code).
-It could be very well that the ESPN model is not taking home court advantage enough into account but I'm not sure all the variables be fed into the model.
+Here, the dashboard model is giving a bigger advantage to the home team.
+It could be this is more accurate, but I'm not sure as I don't know all the variables be fed into the model.

 Taking another game at random that I just watched and was testing the dashboard against was the GSW @ HOU on April 21, 2025.
 Here's the comparison just using all available